nesfit/domainradar-infra/docs/pipeline_and_models.md

     minTTL: int64
 ```

 The primary/secondary NS IPs lists may be null if the corresponding DNS resolutions failed.
-See [this wiki page](https://github.com/google/guava/wiki/InternetDomainNameExplained) for an explanation of what public and registry suffixes mean.
+See [this wiki page](https://github.com/google/guava/wiki/InternetDomainNameExplained) for an explanation of what public and registry suffixes mean. **Registry suffixes currently don't work and are always set to the public suffix.**

 ### DNS collector

-TODO: general description of what it does.
+The DNS collector queries the primary nameservers of the input domain name for the requested or pre-configured record types.
+It also checks the presence of a DNSKEY in the zone.
+For record types that carry a hostname (CNAME, MX, NS), it also finds the target IP addresses using a common recursive resolver.

 - Input topic: *to_process_DNS*: request for the DNS collector
     - Key: string – DN